Large Magellanic Cloud: Features

 Like many irregular galaxies, the LMC is rich in gas and dust, and is currently undergoing vigorous star formation activity.
 It holds the Tarantula Nebula, the most active star-forming region in the Local Group.

 The LMC has a wide range of galactic objects and phenomena that make it known as an "astronomical treasure-house, a great celestial laboratory for the study of the growth and evolution of the stars", per Robert Burnham Jr. Surveys of the galaxy have found roughly 60 globular clusters, 400 planetary nebulae and 700 open clusters, along with hundreds of thousands of giant and supergiant stars.
 Supernova 1987A—the nearest supernova in recent years—was in the Large Magellanic Cloud.
 The Lionel-Murphy SNR (N86) nitrogen-abundant supernova remnant was named by astronomers at the Australian National University's Mount Stromlo Observatory, acknowledging Australian High Court Justice Lionel Murphy's interest in science and its perceived resemblance to his large nose.

 A bridge of gas connects the Small Magellanic Cloud (SMC) with the LMC, which evinces tidal interaction between the galaxies.
 The Magellanic Clouds have a common envelope of neutral hydrogen, indicating that they have been gravitationally bound for a long time.
 This bridge of gas is a star-forming site.

+The Large Magellanic Cloud has a supermassive black hole at its center, estimated to have 630000 +370000/−380000 times the mass of the Sun.
+21 hypervelocity stars have been discovered within the Milky Way's halo, which are thought to have been ejected from the Large Magellanic Cloud after gravitational interaction with this black hole via the Hills mechanism.